 Nashville Zoo at Grassmere

 We want to raise our children to respect and protect the animal kingdom.
 So, when traveling, we look only to accredited zoos and aquariums by the AZA to help shed some light on how our family can do their part to live harmoniously with creatures big and small.
 One of our very favorite zoos in the country happens to be located right in Nashville, the Nashville Zoo at Grassmere.
-They have a little bit of everything here: attractions such as the Soaring Eagle Zip-Line & the animal-themed carousel, animal interactions at the Shell Station & Lorikeet Landing, modern animal exhibition spaces, healthy dining options with a focus on food allergies and animal conservation efforts that are making an impact worldwide.
+They have a little bit of everything here: attractions such as the Soaring Eagle Zip-Line & the animal-themed carousel, animal interactions at the Shell Station & Lorikeet Landing, modern animal exhibition spaces, healthy dining options with a focus on food allergies at Zoofari Cafe, and animal conservation efforts that are making an impact worldwide.
 Some of our highlights included: watching the playful and energetic Luka from the Andean Bear Exhibit, crawling inside the world of the meerkats, watching the gibbons interact with their friends, family and surroundings, and discovering creepy crawly creatures like the Trinidad giant cockroaches, short-tailed leaf-nosed bats, and rhinoceros iguanas in the Unseen New World: Creatures of the Americas.
 And still, there is more!
 My four year old and I spent a whole day exploring the grounds.
-Read on here about our zoo discoveries and Zoofari Cafe eats.

 For the Historian: